Contrast-Security-OSS/docs/content/user/agent/net/faq/UsingWithIISExpress.md

 * Confirm the IIS Express configuration file exists and is valid: ```%Documents%\IISExpress\config\applicationhost.config```
 * For each application, confirm the physical path is valid and accessible

-If using Visual Studio 2015 and don't see your application the list:
+If using Visual Studio 2015 and you don't see your application in the list:

 * See Visual Studio 2015 IIS Express instructions [here](user_netfaq.html#iis_express_vs2015)